lakejs/lake-docs/reference/index.md

 ## minChangeSize

+The minimum length of the text for saving history.
+If the inputted text is shorter than the `minChangeSize`, the history will not be saved until the length reaches or exceeds this threshold.

 * Type: `number`
 * Default: `5`

-The minimum length of the text for saving history.
-If the inputted text is shorter than the `minChangeSize`, the history will not be saved until the length reaches or exceeds this threshold.
+Example:

 ```js
 new Editor({